 As my admiration of travel grew, I fell in love with diverse cultures, exotic ecosystems and conservation.
 Seeing the fragility of rainforests and reefs firsthand has inspired me to learn more and spread the word on protecting our planet’s delicate, but resilient, landscapes.

 After receiving a bachelor’s degree in ecology and evolutionary biology from the University of Colorado, Boulder, I began teaching families and children about our global impacts on animals and ecosystems at the New England Aquarium.
 I also worked as a wildlife biologist in Peru and Costa Rica.
 But I always loved writing most.

 So in 2016, I left Boston and moved to a place akin to my childhood Northwest– the cool Central Coast of California.
 There, I completed UC Santa Cruz’s science communication Master’s program, writing stories and making videos for Science, Scientific American, Mongabay, and the San Jose Mercury News, among others.
-Currently, I’m the senior digital editor at NOVA, where I manage its audience engagement and social strategy, write and edit its twice-weekly newsletter, report and edit science news articles, and collaborate, both from an editorial and digital strategy perspective, on YouTube and podcast series, and manage a small team of reporters and social media strategists.
+Currently, I’m the manager of audience development at NOVA, where I help lead its digital and social strategy, manage, write, and edit its twice-weekly email newsletter, report and edit science news articles, collaborate, both from an editorial and digital strategy perspective, on YouTube and podcast series, and manage a small team of reporters and social media strategists.